bitrise-io/bitrise-workflow-editor/README.md

 npm start          # start both local plugin api and webpack dev server
 ```

-1. In your browser, you can reach the Workflow Editor on `localhost:1234`.
-Be aware that you usually have to wait a while until dev server starts up.
+1. In your browser, you can reach the Workflow Editor on `localhost:4000/{version}`.
+Be aware that you usually have to wait a while until dev server starts up (then refresh)
 1. By default, the Workflow Editor will open the `test_bitrise.yml` from integration folder (used for integration testing).
 Please do not commit this file if you have any changes with it (e2e tests would fail).

 ### Run client tests